andrearcaina/fafnir/docs/graphql.md

 # GraphQL API Guide

-GraphQL is the primary way to interact with the API Gateway in this project.
+GraphQL is the primary way to interact with the microservices in this project.
+It provides a flexible and efficient way to query and manipulate data across the various services.

+If you want to learn how authentication is handled in this project, please refer to the [Authentication Guide](./authentication.md).

 Some key points about the GraphQL API:
 - **Single Endpoint**: All requests go to `/graphql`.